Compulsed/movie-tracker/README.md

 # About
-This application allows you to
+This application allows you to store information about movies you have seen and allows your to write comments on them if you have rewatched them at a later date

+# TODO
+- As of yet is is no form of input validation /checking an error is just thrown

 # Requirements
 * MySQL